sandeepsa1/dsa/01 Graph Theory/28-other-graph-traversal-problems/README.md

 #### Steps
 1. If the node has already been visited, return its clone.
 2. If the node hasn't been visited, create a clone and recursively clone its neighbors.

+### 6. Word Ladder
+To solve the problem of finding the shortest transformation sequence from a start word to an end word by changing one letter at a time, where each transformed word must be present in a given dictionary (or word list), Breadth-First Search can be used.
+BFS is suitable here because it finds the shortest path in an unweighted graph, where each word represents a node, and edges represent valid one-letter transformations.

+#### Steps
+1. Breadth-First Search (BFS):
+    - Treat each word as a node in a graph.
+Use BFS to explore all possible transformations level by level, ensuring you get the shortest path.
+2. Queue:
+    - Maintain a queue where each entry is a tuple (current word, current length of transformation sequence).
+3. Visited Set:
+    - Track the words that have already been visited to avoid revisiting and infinite loops.
+4. Word Pattern Matching:
+    - For each word, generate all possible intermediate words by replacing each letter with * (wildcard), and use these patterns to quickly find neighbors (words that differ by one letter).